MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/deno/cli/bundle.md

 ## Limitations

-- Deno does not currently support JS minification yet.
+- Deno does not currently support JS minification yet - see [issue #6900](https://github.com/denoland/deno/issues/6900).
-- You cannot run the JS script with Node.
+- If you use a Deno package in the code that gets bundled, you'll have a `Deno` object in the input.
+Then you cannot run the JS script outside of Deno (like with Node or in the browser).
+However, if you are careful to bundle only code from CDNs that rely on NPM and not Deno, then your bundled JS code can be run outside of Deno.

 ## Preview bundle